VinceNolan999/ms3-my-movie-catalog/README.md

 Github used as version control for this project with deployment of the website via Heroku.

-To deploy the project you will first need to clone the repositry locatated at github.
+To deploy the project you will first need to clone the repository located at github.

 A full walk-through from github is available here [cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)